Categories

 Fail 2 – Internet Numbers

-Internet numbers is a fail, I’m pretty sure somebody with even a basic idea of networking could explain it better than that.
-An internet address would of been better, or internet postcode.
+Internet numbers is a fail, I'm pretty sure somebody with even a basic idea of networking could explain it better than that.
+An internet address would have been better, or an internet postcode.
 That would have made a lot more sense.
+Also, 192.168.1.1 isn’t an internet address, as it is reserved for internal use.
+So I wouldn’t call it an internet number/postcode at all.

 Fail 3 – Wrong number